yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 {{<note title="Tables always have a primary key">}}

-Unlike PostgreSQL that uses heap-oriented tables, YugabyteDB uses index-organized tables, that is, the full row is stored together with the primary key (see [DocDB Persistence](../../../../../architecture/docdb/persistence/)).
+PostgreSQL's table storage is heap-oriented—so a table with no primary key is viable.
+But YugabyteDB's table storage is index-oriented (see [DocDB Persistence](../../../../../architecture/docdb/persistence/))—so a table isn't viable without a primary key.

-When a primary key is not defined, YugabyteDB will use an internal `ybrowid` value as the primary key.
-In this case, the table will be sharded on `ybrowid HASH`.
+Therefore, if you don't specify a primary key at table-creation time, YugabyteDB will use the internal `ybrowid` column as `PRIMARY KEY` and the table will be sharded on `ybrowid HASH`.

 {{</note>}}